Chelsea goalkeeper Kepa Arrizabalaga keen on future return to Athletic Club | Goal.com

 "I couldn’t see myself joining [another] club.
 I ended up renewing my contract with the idea of staying, but six months later I left.
 That was the only contraction."

-The Spanish shot-stopper has been backed to continue shining with the Blues for a long time to come if he can continue improving.
+The Spanish shot-stopper has been backed to continue shining with the Blues for a long time to come if he can keep improving.

 “At 25, Kepa is very young in goalkeeping terms," Mark Schwarzer recently told The Athletic.